shadowed1/Chard/README.md

 <br>

 - Exiting Chard closes all running apps inside Chard, so please save your work before exiting!

+- Microphone support needs to be re-done.
 - When using OBS game capture, it is recommended (and required if using chard arch) to run everything in one shell.
 So run `obs & prismlauncher` for example.
 OBS is a difficult app to fully implement.

 <br>

 - LXC and VM support is not fully implemented.
 - Apps using Pulse Audio uses a different volume curve than apps using ALSA.

 <br>